Replacing Animal Testing Challenge

 Practical information

-• The challenge starts on February 6th, 2023 with a duration of 10 weeks until April 16th 2023
+• The challenge started on February 6th, 2023 until April 16th 2023

-• The course is in English
+• The course was in English

 • 20 hours per week